 - Communicate your situation and how their mentorship can help – People become mentors because they are inspired by the passion and potential of those they mentor.
-So share where you are headed with your life and career and why their experience/advice can help.
+Share where you are headed with your life and career, and why their experience/advice can help.

-- Communicate what type of mentor relationship you are looking for - This includes both the type of advice/feedback you are hoping to receive and how often you hope to interact (one a quarter, every month, ad-hoc, etc…).
-Many people are happy to be mentors but are also very busy people.
-Articulating clearly what kind of relationship you want to build help them decide if they want to take this on.
+- Communicate what type of mentor relationship you are looking for - This includes both the type of advice/feedback you are hoping to receive, and how often you hope to interact (once a quarter, every month, ad-hoc, etc…).
+Many people are happy to be mentors, but are also very busy people.
+Clearly articulating what kind of relationship you want to build with them will help them decide if they want to take this on.

-- Listen and adapt to their response – Very likely this person will be happy to be your mentor but may counter with frequency of communication.
+- Listen and adapt to their response – Very likely this person will be happy to be your mentor, but may counter about the frequency of communication.
 Just go with it.

-- Follow up – it”s up to you to make it easy for your mentor to help you.
-If this person agrees to be your mentor, he or she would still expect you to take the lead, figure how best to communicate and proactive build the relationship over time.
+- Follow up – It’s up to you to make it easy for your mentor to help you.
+If this person agrees to be your mentor, he or she would still expect you to take the lead, figure out how best to communicate, and proactively build the relationship over time.

-- Don’t expect a YES response and don’t take it personally.
-You would have given your best shot.
+- Expect a yes response, and don’t take it personally.
+You have given it your best shot.
 If the person cannot fit it in their schedule, then it won’t work anyway.
 Just think of it as practice, so one day you can ask Donald Trump or Marissa Mayers to be your mentor

-- Don’t assume what’s convenient for them.
+- Assume what’s convenient for them.
 Everyone works and interacts differently.
-Ask them the best way to keep in touch, approach them when you need advice, and then follow what they say
+Ask them what’s the best way to keep in touch, approach them when you need advice, and then follow what they say.

-- Don’t wait too long before asking.
+- Wait too long before asking.
 Timing will help your cause.
-If you just recently worked with them, then ask them soon if you want them to be your mentor.
+If you just recently worked with them, and you want them to be your mentor, then ask them soon.
 This way, they still have a strong impression of who you are.

 See you at the top!
 I am always in your corner